Memberships & Associations

 Segmentation

+You will need to segment your target audience based on various criteria.
+Segmented lists boost click-through-rates (CTRs) by 50%.
+So it's well worth doing.
 Consider what type of content interests them?
 Does the email messaging resonate with them?
 What are their goals if they choose to become a member of the organisation?
 What aspects of your organisation are they passionate about?

-With these reference points you’ll be in a suitable position to send them content tailored specifically to them.
+With these reference points you’ll be in a position to send them content tailored specifically to them.

 Back to Contents